Civil Engineering at Brunel is ranked 3rd in London (Complete University Guide 2018).

 Professional engineers working with major clients, consultancies and contractors contribute to the course delivery, bringing real world experience to the course.

-We will explore the role of the engineer in current and future projects, following the sustainable ‘cradle to grave’ approach called for by major institutions such as the Royal Academy of Engineering and the Institution of Civil Engineers.
+We will explore the role of the engineer in current and future projects, following the sustainable ‘cradle to cradle’ approach called for by major institutions such as the Royal Academy of Engineering and the Institution of Civil Engineers.

 The final year of the MEng is about broadening and deepening your knowledge and understanding of the discipline, to better meet the leadership needs of industry.